retrofit-drupal/retrofit/README.md

 ## How it works

 This library registers a service provider to integrate with Drupal automatically.
+No extra configuration is needed.
+Once Retrofit has been added to your Drupal code base it will automatically provide backward compatibility layers for you.

 ## Usage